substratusai/kubeai/docs/installation/eks.md

 ## 1. Create EKS cluster with Karpenter

-Configuration used throughout this guide:
+Set the environment variables used throughout this guide:

 ```bash
 export CLUSTER_NAME="cluster-with-karpenter"